bchaffin/bchaffin.github.io/persistence/persistence.markdown

 random.
 There are 3.3 billion 20000-digit "candidates" which are a product of digits, and the chances of any one of them not having a 0 is less than 1 in 10<sup>-915</sup>.
-With each additional digit, the number of candidates grows by only a tiny fraction, but the chances of not having a 0 is multiplied by 0.9.
+With each additional digit, the number of candidates grows by only a tiny fraction, but the chance of not having a 0 is multiplied by 0.9.
 So it seems very unlikely that there will be any more numbers with even persistence 3.